-Because insects are incredibly nutritious and require very little land, water and feed, they are considered to be a very sustainable food (see FAO’s report on Edible Insects, 2013 for details).
+Insects are incredibly nutritious and require very little land, water, and feed, they are considered to be a very sustainable food source (see FAO’s report on Edible Insects, 2013 for details).

 Most people in the world, who eat insects today, get them from the wild.
-Crickets, grasshoppers, locusts and beetles for instance, are collected via nets that are waved through the field or simply by your hands to pick up the bugs.
-Although insects from the wild will often be contaminated with pesticides from the crops, this is an excellent way of getting tasty and nutritious food on the table on a small scale.
+Crickets, grasshoppers, locusts, and beetles, for instance, are collected via nets that are waved through the field or simply by your hands to pick up the bugs.
+Although insects from the wild are often contaminated with pesticides from the crops, this is an excellent way of getting tasty and nutritious food on the table on a small scale.

 The secret to effective breeding, apart from the facility, is the feed.
 The buffalos are fed on vegetable streams.
-These streams are in large part made up of spent grain, a fancy word for bio-waste, solving yet another climate problem - food waste.
+These streams are in large part made up of spent grain, a fancy term for waste from breweries, solving yet another climate problem - food waste.